-Healy ties it, Haniger wins it, Diaz shuts it down as Mariners complete 4-game sweep in Houston
+Mariners get heroics from Mitch Haniger, Ryon Healy to complete 4-game sweep in Houston

 Seattle got a solid start from Erasmo Ramirez, who was taking the place of Felix Hernandez in the rotation.

 Making his first big league start since April 27, the Mariners weren’t quite sure what to expect from Ramirez.
-They probably weren’t expecting five shutout innings, allowing just two three hits with no walks and three strikeouts on 79 pitches.
+They probably weren’t expecting five shutout innings, allowing just three hits with no walks and three strikeouts on 79 pitches.

-His reputation as a strike thrower was a given.
-It’s a reason why they acquired him at the trade deadline last season.
+Ramirez has a reputation as a strike thrower.
+It’s a reason why the Mariners acquired him at the trade deadline last season.
 But Ramirez spent most of spring training and the regular season on the disabled list with two different shoulder issues — a lat strain and a strained teres major.

-Complicating matters was his previous outing on his rehab stint on August 5 with Class AAA Tacoma.
-He pitched just four innings, giving up four runs on six hits with two walks and admitting he had some mechanical issues.
-It was to the point where the Mariners had planned to make him have another rehab stint.
+Complicating matters was his previous outing on his rehab stint on Aug.
+5 with Class AAA Tacoma.
+He pitched just four innings, giving up four runs on six hits with two walks, and he admitted he had some mechanical issues.
+It was to the point where the Mariners had planned to give him another rehab stint.
 But those plans were revamped when Hernandez had another clunker in Texas.

-Using a diving sinker, Ramirez allowed just one baserunner through four innings.
+Using a diving sinker, Ramirez allowed just one base runner through four innings.
 Things got troublesome in the fifth when the Astros loaded the bases with no outs.
 But Ramirez calmly struck out Kyle Tucker and got Martin Maldonado to bounce into an inning-ending 6-4-3 double play.
 He celebrated the clean inning with a scream and an uncharacteristic fist pump.

 “You are going to see that a little more often,” he said.
 “It’s been a long wait to get back.
 And every play and every out I can get to put zero on the scoreboard is going to be a huge deal for me.”

-Seattle gave Ramirez a 1-0 lead Healy’s RBI single off Houston starter Dallas Keuchel.
+Seattle gave Ramirez a 1-0 lead on Healy’s RBI single off Houston starter Dallas Keuchel.
 The Mariners pushed it to 2-0 in the seventh when Mike Zunino smashed a solo homer off the glass windows that sit behind the train tracks high above the wall in left field.
 Statcast measured it at 442 feet.

 “He absolutely crushed that ball,” Servais said.
 “That’s about as far as you can hit one in this place.”